ufukcanadanir/ufukcanadanir/README.md

 - 👋 Hi, I’m @ufukcanadanir
 - 👀 I’m interested in gaming, football and coding
-- 🌱 I’m currently learning java, python and c++
+- 🌱 I’m currently learning java, python,kotlin,sql and c++
 - 💞️ I’m looking to collaborate on nothing :)
 - 📫 How to reach me ig:ufukcanadanir mail:ufukcanadanir@gmail.com